 Moomoo’s platform is easy to use and navigate, even for new investors.
 Placing trades is straightforward.

-Compared to apps like Public.com and Robinhood that prioritize ease of use over advanced tools, Moomoo is not quite as beginner-friendly.
-However, that’s a bit of an apples-to-oranges comparison and Moomoo offers excellent usability considering the many tools and functions that are included in the app.
+Compared to apps like Public.com and Robinhood, which prioritize ease of use over advanced tools, Moomoo is not quite as beginner-friendly.
+However, that’s a bit of an apples-to-oranges comparison, and Moomoo offers excellent usability considering the many tools and functions that are included in the app.

 Is Moomoo Safe?

 Moomoo Financial Inc. is a registered broker-dealer with the SEC and is a member of FINRA and SIPC.
 That means Moomoo Financial is subject to strict regulation and has to meet high standards for safety and security.

 Moomoo uses bank-level encryption to protect user data.
 This is the same level of protection used by virtually all online brokerages and trading apps.